Myrmecia pyriformis: Taxonomy

 In 1911, Carlo Emery established seven species groups, placing M. pyriformis in the M. forficata species group.
 This placement was long accepted until a 1991 review of the species groups was published and moved the species to the M. cephalotes species group instead.
 This placement, however, was short lived and the ant was placed in the M. gulosa species group one month after it was placed in the M. cephalotes species group.
 M. pyriformis is commonly known as the black bull-ant, brown bulldog ant or the inch ant, which references the colour and notably large size of the ant.

 Description

-M. pyriformis is similar to M. forficata, but there are several characteristics that can distinguish the two species from each other.
+Myrmecia pyriformis is similar to M. forficata, but there are several characteristics that can distinguish the two species from each other.
 M. pyriformis is typically larger, the colour is darker and the head and alitrunk (a segment of the body where the wings are attached) are either dark reddish-brown or blackish-brown.
 The mandibles are broader, the clypeus is covered in hair and the postpetiole bears very short hair that are either greyish or brown.